 Cork Board Garden

-Pin a few air plants onto a cork board to create a dynamic and changeable wall display.
+Pin a few air plants onto a wine cork board to create a dynamic and changeable wall display.

 Vintage Clock Face